DearCM1/South-Island-Recipes/recipes/files/green_lentil_salad.md

 ### **Salad Preparation**

-4. Cook the **quinoa** according to instructions.
+4. Rinse and cook the **quinoa** according to instructions.
 Once done, leave aside to cool.

 5. Dressing: Whisk together the **red wine vinegar**, **Dijon mustard**, **olive oil**, juice of one **lemon**, and some salt and pepper.